 It’s also a language with a broad influence in a lot of different places around the globe.
 For example, many international organisations use Spanish as an official language, such as the UN, the EU, and the WTO.

-There are a wide range of benefits of learning Spanish, and if you’ve been researching different Spanish courses at university or are considering taking a few Spanish lessons to get to a conversational level, these facts and figures should make it clear how important learning Spanish as a second language might be.
+There are a wide range of benefits of learning Spanish, and if you’ve been researching different Spanish courses at university or are considering taking a few Spanish lessons near me to get to a conversational level, these facts and figures should make it clear how important learning Spanish as a second language might be.
 Let’s take a look:

 So why should you study Spanish?
 Well the following numbers should go some way to showing the importance of the language:

 Around 440 million people know how to speak Spanish as their first language, making it the second most spoken native language after Mandarin Chinese.